Deduktiva/magnolia-python/Python/Doc/library/decimal.rst

    The purpose of the *context* argument is determining what to do if *value* is a malformed string.
-If the context traps :const:`InvalidOperation`, an exception is raised; otherwise, the constructor returns a new Decimal with the value of :const:`NaN`.
+If the context traps :const:`InvalidOperation`, an exception is raised; otherwise, the constructor returns a new Decimal with the value of ``NaN``.

    Once constructed, :class:`Decimal` objects are immutable.

-   .. versionchanged:: 2.6
-      leading and trailing whitespace characters are permitted when creating a Decimal instance from a string.

-   .. versionchanged:: 2.7
+   .. versionchanged:: 3.2
       The argument to the constructor is now permitted to be a :class:`float` instance.

+   .. versionchanged:: 3.3
+      :class:`float` arguments raise an exception if the :exc:`FloatOperation` trap is set.
+By default the trap is off.

+   .. versionchanged:: 3.6
+      Underscores are allowed for grouping, as with integral and floating-point literals in code.

    Decimal floating point objects share many properties with the other built-in numeric types such as :class:`float` and :class:`int`.
 All of the usual math operations and special methods apply.
-Likewise, decimal objects can be copied, pickled, printed, used as dictionary keys, used as set elements, compared, sorted, and coerced to another type (such as :class:`float` or :class:`long`).
+Likewise, decimal objects can be copied, pickled, printed, used as dictionary keys, used as set elements, compared, sorted, and coerced to another type (such as :class:`float` or :class:`int`).

    There are some small differences between arithmetic on Decimal objects and arithmetic on integers and floats.
 When the remainder operator ``%`` is